we-l-ee/CastAway/README.md

 in shader, light calculations, there is viewDirection that can be set 0,0,-1 because of it`s in view space...

-light strengthen or weaken overriden by most concrete class and give it a feel of light going up or down by given affecting shader color of concrete class.
+light strengthen or weaken overridden by most concrete class and give it a feel of light going up or down by given affecting shader color of concrete class.

 light in toggle mode must be fixed by multiplying with camera inverse in every frame.